danielmkarlsson/mapping-the-valleys-of-the-uncanny/state.md

 emerging out of simplicity.
 To a smaller degree I cant help but go against the prescribed modus operandi of playing the code within so called live coding like an instrument.
 That is not what I want to do.
 I want to organise sound in a very specific way.
 Another nice aspect of static code is that it greatly increases portability.
 I think I'd be a lot more interested in distributing something that was not video.
 Who knows what the future will hold.

+Might be fun also to touch briefly on the idea of state as memory as in functional programming in general and Haskell in particular.
+At least the personal encounters part.
+THat whole engage with it as lore thing again.

+"The only state is time"

+_ some guy

 It�s all dead simple, I have no real interest in technical complexity�, and this music has a streamlined quality I admire.
 No gesture is strained or wasted � the music is complex, the technology is simple, a better way round than the age old problem of academic electronic music where muscular technology too often produces pissweak sounds.